NotNekodev/mowaspy/README.md

 Contributors can extend Nocto's coverage by implementing support for additional countries:

 1. Create a new Python module in the appropriate directory
-2. Implement the `CountryBackend` interface for your target country
+2. Implement the `CountryPlugin` interface for your target country
 3. Configure the API endpoints and data mapping for the country's alert system
 4. Submit a pull request with comprehensive documentation